 Table of Contents

-Saara Matala is Post-doctoral Fellow in the Department of Historical Studies at the Norwegian University of Science and Technology.
+Saara Matala is Post-doctoral Fellow in the Chalmers University of Technology, Sweden.

 ‘The book aims to open up and provide a new interpretation to the black box of the East-West trade during the Cold War by using the Finnish shipbuilding industry as a case study.
 By means of examining procedures and practices provided by archival sources, the author attempts to explain how a small peripheral country like Finland could develop into a noteworthy shipbuilding country and industrialise fairly quickly in the postwar period.
 The author’s approach is both innovative and illuminating for readers who are not yet experts in the East-West trade.’